xinyue66-oss/Personal-Profile/Project Database Setup and Access Guide.md

-Below is a more complete `README.md` file, detailing professional steps for setting up, connecting to, and accessing data in the `api` database for a Django-based project.

----

 # **Project Database Setup and Access Guide**

 This guide outlines the steps to set up, connect to, and access the `api` database used in this project.
 Follow these instructions to create and configure the database, verify the setup, and view data in the `app_users` table.